omaga333/Walmart_Airflow_DBT_Databricks/README.md

 ```

-**2. Configure your Databricks Profile**
+### Step 2: Configure your Databricks Profile

-Create a `profiles.yml` file on your local machine (outside the project directory for security):
+Create a `profiles.yml` file securely on your host machine:

 ```yaml
 walmart_project: